A polynomial invariant and duality for triangulations: The simplicial Matroid

 Let $K$ be as in the statement of theorem \ref{sphere duality}, and consider the simplicial chain complex for $K$:

 Recall that $C_i(K)$ is the free abelian group generated by the $i$-simplices of $K$. \begin{Definition} Given a simplicial complex $K$ of dimension $\geq n$, let $E$ be the set of $n$-simplices of $K$ (also thought of as a specific choice of generators of $C_n(K)$).
 A collection of elements of $E$ is said to be independent if their images under $\partial_n $ are linearly independent in $C_{n-1}(K)$.
-The resulting matroid $M(K)=(E,I)$ is called the {\em simplicial matroid} associated to $K$. \end{Definition} As in definition \ref{sphere definition}, a more precise notation for this matroid is $M(K,n)$, however $n$ should be clear from the context and is omitted from the notation.
+The resulting matroid $M(K)=(E,I)$ is called the {\em simplicial matroid} associated to $K$.
+(For a CW complex and the corresponding cellular chain complex, this matroid will be referred to as the {\em cellular matroid} associated to $K$.) \end{Definition} As in definition \ref{sphere definition}, a more precise notation for this matroid is $M(K,n)$, however $n$ should be clear from the context and is omitted from the notation.
 The rank function $r$ on the matroid $M(K)$ is defined by $r(A)= {\rm rank}\, (\partial_n(A))$ where $\partial_n(A)$ is the subgroup of $C_{n-1}(K)$ generated by the images of the elements of $A$ under ${\partial}_n $.

 This matroid has been studied by a number of authors, see \cite{Cordovil}, \cite{CrapoRota}.
 We will investigate the simplicial matroid in the context of triangulations of a sphere, showing that matroid duality then precisely corresponds to topological duality.